 - Cover and let the dough rise for 30–45 minutes.
 Once it has doubled in size, you can divide it into 2 loaves.

 - Cover each loaf with a warm damp cloth and sit out until it has doubled in size once more.
 Preheat the oven to 375.

-- Make a single cut down the center of each loaf and place in the oven on the top rack.
+- Make a single cut down the center of each loaf and place it in the oven on the top rack.
 On the rack underneath, place a shallow pan with 1 cup of hot water inside.
-Keep an eye on this, because if it evaporates, you will have to add more.
+Keep an eye on this because if it evaporates, you will have to add more.

 - Bake the dough for 25–30 minutes.
 Once loaves are golden brown and make a hollow sound when tapping on them, they are ready!